 The era of guessing your size and hoping for the best when ordering clothes online is becoming a thing of the past.
 In today’s digital world, shoppers are looking for a more tailored experience, one that mirrors the personal touch of in-store shopping but the convenience of doing it from their own home.
 This is where the idea of trying on clothes virtually, with the help of smart technology, comes into play.

-In the post-app era, chatbots are taking over the traditional mobile apps with their ability to mimic conversations and offer instant, digital connections.
-In fact, Gartner predicts that by 2021, more than 50% of enterprises will spend more per annum on bots and chatbot creation than traditional mobile app development.
+The introduction of chatbots revolutionized customer and brand interaction.
+With the ability to mimic conversations and offer instant, digital connection, chatbots made their way into businesses like a wildfire.
+In fact, Gartner predicts that more than 50% of enterprises will spend more annually on bots and chatbot creation than traditional mobile app development.

 Vision AI (also known as Computer Vision) is a field of computer science that trains computers to replicate the human vision system.
 This enables digital devices (like face detectors, QR Code Scanners) to identify and process objects in images and videos, just like humans do.

 Have you noticed the ‘Smart Compose’ feature in Gmail that gives auto-suggestions to complete sentences while writing an email?
 This is one of the various use-cases of language models used in Natural Language Processing (NLP).

 Ever since the intense scrutiny faced by organizations that developed COVID vaccines, pharmacovigilance has become a hotly discussed area of interest.
 The practice of pharmacovigilance basically aims to reduce the entry of drugs with adverse side effects into regular circulation.
 Artificial Intelligence (AI) has been permeating this field in recent years due to the immense potential for automated pharmaceutical discovery that it offers.